ROSIE HOLDSWORTH: [Ad] Wild Tales is sponsored by Cotswold

 has some exciting footage from a trail camera to share.

-I manage the team across 11 counties in Scotland, England
+STEPHANIE JOHNSTONE: I manage the team across 11 counties in

-and Wales.
-And we are working to support the natural recovery of
+Scotland, England and Wales.
+And we are working to support the

-Stephanie and her fellow conservationists at the Vincent
+ROSIE HOLDSWORTH: Stephanie and her fellow conservationists at

-Wildlife Trust have been working with communities, landowners and
+the Vincent Wildlife Trust have been working with communities,

-organisations to help the recovery of Pine Martins.
-The
+landowners and organisations to help the recovery of pine

-charity has set up monitoring hubs at six key locations across
+martens.
+The charity has set up monitoring hubs at six key

 Den boxes are carefully monitored with trail cameras and